tuxkernel/alarms/README.md

 **$ coffee**

+# Add sound

+By default, the directory of beep alarm scripts is /home/blackout/.sounds/alarm.mp3

+If your **YOURUSERNAME** is other, you must edit (with your favorite text editor) each script manually and change the path to "alarm.mp3".
+For example:

+#!/bin/bash

+sleep 8m
+**mplayer /home/blackout/.sounds/alarm.mp3 <-- Change /path/to/mp3/alarm**
+sleep 1s
+echo " "
+echo " Coffee is ready!"
+echo " "
+zenity --warning --text "Coffee is ready!" exit 0

+That's all.

 # Add Shortcuts

 If you are using MATE Desktop like me, you can add shortcuts in task bar.
 Right click on task bar and select "Add to panel".